benwiz/learn/NOTES.md

 ## To Do

-- Try to remove global variables, if that is smart in C
 - Set up configuration tooling.
 The main input from the NPM lib should be exactly the same as Boba.js, then mapped to the better named options for boba.wasm.
 - Update readme
 - Deploy to NPM